ah-OOG-ah/GregtorioOverlays/README.md

  - Add a config file.

 ## Libraries
-Boilerplate + build script from GTNH's fork of SinTh0r4s' ExampleMod, both under the MIT license.
+Boilerplate, build script, and GitHub workflows from GTNH's fork of SinTh0r4s' ExampleMod, both under the MIT license.